anchore/scan-action/README.md

 [![Test Status][test-img]][test]

-# GitHub Action for Anchore Inline Scan
+# GitHub Action for Anchore Container Scanning

 This is a GitHub Action for invoking the [Anchore Engine](https://github.com/anchore/anchore-engine) scanner on a docker image and returning the vulnerabilities found, manifest of contents found, and a pass/fail policy evaluation that can be used to fail the build if desired.